Ricardo Pereira (footballer, born 1993): International career

 Pereira won 35 caps for Portugal at youth level, scoring 12 goals.
-He was part of the under-21 squad that finished second at the 2015 UEFA European Championship, contributing with four starting appearances and netting in the 5–0 semi-final drubbing of Germany.
+He was part of the under-21 squad that finished second at the 2015 UEFA European Championship, contributing four starting appearances and netting in the 5–0 semi-final victory over Germany.

 On 6 November 2015, Pereira was called up to the full side for the second time, ahead of friendlies against Russia and Luxembourg.
 He made his debut in the former match, featuring eight minutes in the 1–0 defeat in Krasnodar.

 Pereira was selected by manager Fernando Santos for his 2018 FIFA World Cup squad.
 He made his debut in the competition on 30 June, playing the entire 2–1 loss to Uruguay in the round of 16.